-- 3. All expenses as per audited financial statements of the FY 2018-19 have been considered except the depreciation being non-cash item and as per financial observation no. 1, expenditure towards gratuity and leave encashment during FY 2018-19 have been restricted to the amount of actual pay-out to the staff upon retirement during FY 2018-19 (as per details submitted by the school) amounting to INR INR 10,21,920 towards gratuity along with administrative charges over and above of @2% of basic pay as the financial observation no. 3 has been adjusted from the expenses of FY 2018-19 while deriving the fund position of the school. - 4.
+- 3. The administrative charges estimated over and above 2% of basic pay amounting to INR 59,49,458 has been adjusted in the estimated cash outflow.
+For detail refer financial observation no. 3 above. - 4.
 As per order No. DE.15 (318)/PDB/2016/18117, dated 25.08.2017, the Managing Committee of all the private unaided recognized schools were directed to implement the Central Civil Revised Pay Rules 2016 in respect of the regular employees of the corresponding status in their schools with effect from 01.01.2016 as adopted by the Government of NCT of Delhi vide its circulars No. 30-3(17)/(12)/VII Pay Comm./Coord./2016/110006-11016 dated 19.08.2016 and No. 30-3(17)/(12)/VII Pay Comm./Coord./2016/12659-12689 dated 14.10.2016.
-Further, vide order no. F.DE.15/(318)/PSB/2019/11925-30 dated 09.10.2019, the managing committee of all Private Unaided Schools once again directed to implement the recommendation of 7th CPC with effect 01.01.2016 within 15 days from the date of issue of aforesaid order.
+Further, vide order No. F.DE.15/ (318)/PSB/2019/11925-30 dated 09.10.2019, the managing committee of all Private Unaided Schools once again directed to implement the recommendation of 7th CPC with effect 01.01.2016 within 15 days from the date of issue of aforesaid order.

-Further, section 10 of DSEA states " the scales of pay and allowances, medical facilities, mention, gratuity, provident fund and other prescribed benefits of the employees of recognized private school shall not be less than those of the employees of the corresponding status in school run by the appropriate authority".
+Further, section 10 of DSEA states "the scales of pay and allowances, medical facilities, mention, gratuity, provident fund and other prescribed benefits of the employees of recognized private school shall not be less than those of the employees of the corresponding status in school run by the appropriate authority".
 Therefore, employees of all the private unaided recognized schools are entitled to get the revised pay commission.
 This legal position has been settled by the Hon'ble High Court long back at the in the matter of WPC 160/2017; titled as Lata Rana Versus DAV Public School & Ors vide order dated 06.09.2018 for implementation of sixth pay commission recommendations.

 On review of audited financial statements of the school and as per explanation given, school is paying the salary as per VI pay commission.
 Accordingly, the impact of salary arrears amounting to INR.
-2,00,00,000 (Approx.) which is still pending for payment (as provided by the school) has also been considered while deriving the fund position of the school with the direction to the school to implement the recommendations of 7th CPC in full within 30 days from the date of issue of this order.
+2,18,00,000 (Approx) which is still pending for payment (as provided by the school) has also been considered while deriving the fund position of the school with the direction to the school to implement the recommendations of 7th CPC in full within 30 days from the date of issue of this order.
 A strict action against the school would be initiated u/s 24(3) of DSEA, 1973 for non-compliance with the direction cited above.